Antoine Léon Morel-Fatio

+Antoine Léon Morel-Fatio (born Antoine Léon Morel; 17 January 1810 – 2 March 1871) was a French painter and politician who served as the Peintre de la Marine in 1854.
+Born in Rouen, Normandy, he added "Fatio" to his surname in 1844 to distinguish himself from a businessman of the same name.
+Morel-Fatio subsequently moved to Paris, where he painted marine art and was appointed as the curator of the naval and ethnographic sections of the Louvre in addition to serving as the mayor of the 20th arrondissement of Paris.
+In 1871, he died of a myocardial infarction during the Franco-Prussian War after witnessing Prussian Army troops entering the Louvre.

 Biography

 When he still very young his father, Étienne-Louis Morel, moved the family to Paris to open a bank.
 He was enrolled at the prestigious Lycée Louis-le-Grand, but he was dismissed for lack of discipline in 1824.
 He finished his studies at the Lycée Condorcet (then known as the Collège Royal de Bourbon).

 In 1827, he enlisted as a pilot on a British merchant ship to learn navigation.
 Upon his return he began work at the family bank, but spent much of his time decorating the account books with ornamentation.
 His family then placed him with the banking firm of Jean Charles Joachim Davillier, but he soon renounced the profession.
 His artistic inclinations led him to keep company with the marine painter, Adolphe-Hippolyte Couveley.

 He briefly studied with several artists, and made trips to Italy, but his career began in earnest in 1830, when he accompanied an expedition to Algeria and witnessed the actions of naval commander Guy-Victor Duperré.
-He made sketches and created two paintings that were exhibited at the Salon in 1833 with great success.
+He made sketches and created two paintings that were exhibited at the Salon of 1833 with great success.
 He would be a regular exhibitor there from that time on.

 In 1838, he was commissioned by Horace Vernet, Director of the Académie de France à Rome, to accompany him in a French squadron to Mexico, witness and paint what would become known as the Battle of Veracruz.
 The following year, he was part of a squadron commanded by Admiral Julien Pierre Anne Lalande and debarked in Istanbul, where he witnessed a fire that broke out in Pera, spread to Galata and threatened to destroy the wealthiest part of the city.
 In 1840, he painted a scene depicting the remains of Napoleon being returned to France from St. Helena.
 He would later accompany President Louis Napoléon Bonaparte on his travels.